TIBCOSoftware/snappydata/README.md

   group by UniqueCarrier, description order by arrivalDelay;
 ```
 For low latency OLTP queries, the engine won't route it to the lead and instead execute it immediately without any scheduling overhead.
-Quite often, this may mean simply fetching a row by hashing a key (in nanoseconds).
+Quite often, this may mean simply fetching a row by hashing a key (in microseconds).

 ```sql
 --- Suppose a particular Airline company say 'Delta Air Lines Inc.' re-brands itself as 'Delta America'